LogtalkDotOrg/logtalk3/adapters/NOTES.md

-Note, however, that these shorthands, which should only be used for iterative development at the top-level interpreter, are not part of the Logtalk language specification and can be commented out in case of conflict with backend Prolog compiler features.
+Note, however, that these shorthands, which should only be used for iterative development at the top-level interpreter, are not part of the Logtalk language specification and can be commented out in case of conflict with backend Prolog compiler features or third-party libraries.

 template adapter file